microsoft/typespec/docs/libraries/xml/reference/decorators.md

 ### `@unwrapped` {#@TypeSpec.Xml.unwrapped}

 Specify that the target property shouldn't create a wrapper node.
-This allow array properties to be flattened inside the model node or raw text to be included.
+This can be used to flatten list nodes into the model node or to include raw text in the model node.
 It cannot be used with `@attribute`.

 ```typespec